clarisights/phpa/README.md

 #### Have questions or problems using PHPA?
 - Create an issue and tag contributors

+## Future Plans

+Eventually, we would want to migrate PHPA to a Custom Kubernetes Controller and use Kubernetes CRD (CustomResourceDefinition) for PHPAConfig.
+Along with that having support for more metric server adaptors would be nice to have as well.

 ## Other Info
 - [Slides from talk on PHPA at Bangalore Ruby Meet-up](https://docs.google.com/presentation/d/1zs-3T3XUiI6GgTaqFHNTbefZ5xaiM8ZJGGNcZ6G0EcU/edit?usp=sharing)